crcn/sardines/README.md

 - Variables are removed from the global namespace.
 - Parses require(...), so your code stays compatible on the backend, as well as the front end.
 - Don't care for combining JS files, but want to know the dependencies?
 Use the API.
-- Fork the watching process, and forget about it.
+- Daemonize the watching process, and forget about it.
 Need to reboot your machine?
-It's still watching your shit.
+Sardines is still watching your shit.
 - Doesn't rebuild any html.
 Instead it looks for JS files with require(...), and includes the dependencies into *that* JS file.